Last updated: April 2026

 While teaching is the most obvious example, there are other situations where a knowledge of safeguarding will apply.

-For example, if you are putting on performances in a care home, workshops for people with special educational needs or even doing a one-off performance at a private school, perhaps as part of an end of year fete or something similar.
+For example, if you are putting on performances in a care home, workshops for people with special educational needs, community music sessions, or even doing a one-off performance at a private school, perhaps as part of an end of year fete or something similar.
+Safeguarding vulnerable adults in these settings is just as important as child protection, and requires awareness of issues such as consent, dignity and the potential for financial or emotional abuse.

 In short, if you are in any way working with children or people of a vulnerable group, you should be up to date with your safeguarding.

-If you’re looking to set yourself up as a music teacher, check out our blogs on setting yourself up as an online music teacher, or our complete guide for music teachers.
+If you’re looking to set yourself up as a music teacher, check out our blogs on setting yourself up as an online music teacher, our complete guide to music lessons for students, or our complete guide for music teachers.

 How do you put safeguarding into place as a musician?